-A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon the SBP staff will assemble for training aimed specifically at being prepared for the Convention and the children who will be in the Program.
-This training will be led by Leslie Stevens.
-Specific needs may be addressed by other knowledgeable individuals, such as training by a nurse for those who will work with medically fragile children.
-Our knowing in advance the detailed information that the registration form requests will help the trainers prepare the staff for meeting the needs of your child.
-This is one reason why Preregistration is mandatory.
+A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon the SBP staff will assemble for training aimed specifically at being prepared for the Convention and thechildren who will be in the program.
+Leslie Stevens will lead this training.
+Specific needs may be addressed by other knowledgeable individuals, such as training by staff with medical experience for those who will work with medically fragile children.
+The detailed information provided by the Pre-Registration Form helps the trainers prepare the staff for meeting the needs of your child.
+This is one reason why Pre-Registration is mandatory.

-Q: Can we meet the people who will work with our child in advance?
+Q: Can we meet in advance the people who will work with our child?

 A: Yes!
 THSC will host an open house Thursday from 5:30 to 7 p.m. in the area of the hotel where the SBP will meet.
-You are encouraged to come to this event to meet the staff, ask questions, and bring supplies that your child may need, as well as special items that might help your child transition easier the next morning.
-We encourage you to consider attending this event.
-Bringing supplies in advance will help your morning go smoother.
+You are encouraged to come to this event to meet the staff, ask questions, and bring supplies that your child may need, as well as special items that might help your child ‘s transition easier the next morning.
+We encourage you to attend this event.
+Bringing supplies in advance will help your morning go more smoothly.
 Bringing familiar items in advance will help your child feel secure the next day.
-And, of course, meeting the staff is important, for both you and your child, so that your child is not left with a stranger in the morning, and so you can give specific instructions to the individual who is assigned to your child.
-Another advantage to coming Thursday night is that THSC will have the registration lines open outside the main conference area so that you can pick up your materials there (lanyard, program, bag, etc.).
-Doing so on Thursday will make your Friday transition smoother—you can drop off your child and head straight for the Exhibit Hall or Workshop of your choice without having to stand in line!
+And, of course, meeting the staff is important, for both yourself and your child, so that your child is not left with a stranger in the morning.
+It will also allow you to give specific instructions to the individual who is assigned to your child.
+Another advantage to coming Thursday night is that THSC will have the Registration lines open outside the main conference area so that you can pick up your materials there (lanyard, program, bag, etc.).
+Doing so on Thursday will make your Friday transition smoother—you can drop off your child and head straight for the Exhibit Hall or workshop of your choice without having to stand in line!